Music and Black liberation: African American slave songs (19th century)

 With the beginning of the 16th century came the Atlantic slave trade which was responsible for the enslavement and transportation of over 12 million Africans from its inception until it was disbanded in the 19th century.
 The slave trade involved the capture and enslavement of free African peoples of which a majority were brought to the Americas.
 As the descendants of an enslaved population, music provided African Americans with an opportunity to experience the idea of freedom before it became a reality with the passing of the 14th Amendment in 1868.
 Under the ever-present and watchful eye of their masters, slaves were forced to develop creative and clever mechanisms of masking their rebellion which was often manifested in song.
 Slaves would often hold private worship meetings which provided a temporary to escape from their enslavement and created a communal environment in which they could find comfort in each other.
 The subject of many slave songs was liberation and rebellion; however, they would conceal the true meaning of their freedom songs through references to symbols and by reworking traditional worship songs in order to illude their masters.
 They would play drums and dance as a way of expressing their culture and also as a way to rally their slave community together in unity.
 Many times music encouraged and spurred uprisings and revolts.

-There have been several developments in the origins of slaves songs and their unique mixture of the African roots and European and New World influences.
-There are three distinct types of slave song: African music, Afro-American music, and the blending of Negro music with the songs of Caucasians.
-The New World slave came to constitute its own people with a separate and unique culture and experience – one of long-suffering and struggle, but also one of hope and solidarity.
-It is this reality that can be recognized in slave songs throughout the 18th and 19th century.
-These songs served as a reprieve from the sufferings of slavery, but were inherently sorrowful and riddled with pain.
-Above all, the songs of the slaves reflect the passion of human sorrow and the troubled spirits of those who created and sang them.
+There have been several developments in understanding the origins of slave songs, which represent a unique mixture of African roots with European and New World influences.
+Scholars generally identify three distinct streams within this musical tradition: the retention of African music, the creation of a new Afro-American music, and the blending of Negro music with the songs of white Caucasians.
+From this fusion, enslaved people in the New World forged a distinct culture and identity—one defined by long-suffering and struggle, but also by profound hope and solidarity.
+This complex reality is powerfully etched into the slave songs of the 18th and 19th centuries.

+While these songs provided a crucial spiritual reprieve and a sense of community, their very fabric was woven with threads of sorrow.
+They were far more than simple diversions; they were a coded language of resistance, a chronicle of daily life, and a vessel for deep, unspoken pain.
+Above all, the songs of the slaves resonate as raw, artistic expressions of human sorrow, giving voice to the troubled spirits of those who created and sang them..